Lower Subansiri district

 Lower Subansiri district (Pron:/su:bənˈsɪɹi/) is one of the 25 administrative districts of the state of Arunachal Pradesh in northeastern India.

 History

-The district was formed when Subansiri district was bifurcated into Upper and Lower Subansiri districts in 1987.
 Lower Subansiri district has a long ancient history related with the Chutiya Kingdom.
 It was probably under Chutiya chieftain rule from a long time, and came under Birpal's rule in the 12th century.

+The district was formed when Subansiri district was bifurcated into Upper and Lower Subansiri districts in 1987.

 In 1999 Papum Pare district was split to form new district, and this was repeated on 1 April 2001, with the creation of Kurung Kumey district.

-In October 2017 the state government approved the creation of Kamle district, involving the carving out of Raga, Dolungmukh and Kumpurijio circles from Lower Subansiri district.
+In October 2017, the state government approved the creation of Kamle district, involving the carving out of Raga, Dolungmukh and Kumpurijio circles from Lower Subansiri district.

+In 2024, the Keyi Panyor district was formed by carving out 195 villages from Lower Subansiri district.

 Geography

 The district headquarters are located at Ziro.
 The district occupies an area of 3,460 km2.

 It is bounded on the north by the Upper Subansiri district of Arunachal, on the south by Papum Pare District of Arunachal Pradesh and Assam, on the east by West Siang district and some part of Upper Subansiri, and on the west by East Kameng district of Arunachal Pradesh.